Aarti IvanicAssistant Professor in Marketing

 - Status, Race and Money: The Impact of Racial Hierarchy on Willingness-to-Pay, Psychological Science/Sage

-- To Choose (Not) to Eat Healthy: The Impact of Racial Priming on Food Choice, Journal of Consumer Affairs
+- To Choose (Not) to Eat Healthy: The Impact of Racial Priming on Food Choice, Psychology and Marketing

 Prior to receiving her PhD in marketing from the University of Southern California, Aarti Ivanic worked as a management consultant at Booz Allen Hamilton for three years.
 She worked on several projects designed to understand how consumers behave and the different strategies firms can employ in order to retain current customers while attracting a new consumer segment.
 She also worked on projects to determine trade promotion effectiveness in the consumer packaged industry.